lcosmin/buildout.recipe.uwsgi/README.rst

     $ ./bin/uwsgi --xml parts/uwsgi/uwsgi.xml

+It is also possible to use an "external" uwsgi binary (installed by the means of the OS package manager or compiled manually) and just let the recipe to generate the xml file with settings:

+    [uwsgi]
+    recipe=buildout.recipe.uwsgi
+    use-system-binary = True

+And then run it with

+    $ /usr/bin/uwsgi --xml parts/uwsgi/uwsgi.xml

 You can specify any and all additional uWSGI_ configuration options as additional options of the Buildout part.
 These should be prefixed with ``xml-``.
 For instance to specify a socket and module and to enable the master process add ``xml-socket``, ``xml-module`` and ``xml-master`` options to the buildout part, i.e.::